phantomaton-ai/priestess/README.md

 ## Usage 🛠️

-The primary symbol provided by Priestess is the `start` sigil, which represents the entry point of an application.
-This can be used in conjunction with the `hierophant` library to bootstrap your application and manage its dependencies.
+The primary symbols provided by Priestess are:

+- `start`: Represents the entry point of an application.
+- `input`: Provides a way to get user input for your application.

-Here's an example of how to use the `start` sigil:
+Here's an example of how to use the `start` and `input` sigils:

 ```javascript
 import hierophant from 'hierophant';